vannguyengd/gooddata-ui/docs/15_props__drillable_item.md

 returns `true`, the measure or attribute is drillable.
 If the function returns `false`, the measure or attribute is not drillable.

 You can program any logic to determine whether a particular measure or attribute should be drillable.
 However, this is not required often.
-For more iformation, see [Create Header Predicates](ht_create_predicates.md).
+For more information, see [Create Header Predicates](30_tips__create_predicates.md).

 ### Predicate factory helpers